TimotejFasiang/StampGuard/README.md

 # StampGuard

-StampGuard is a cross-platform desktop application designed to detect fraud and fake historical Czechoslovak stamps.
+StampGuard is a cross-platform desktop application designed to categorize historical Czechoslovak stamps and detect fraudulent and fake versions.

 ## Features